AI4EOSC/docker-storage/README.md

   ```bash
   `ls: reading directory '/storage/': Input/output error`
   ```
+  When the job finishes, you still need to unmount the folder before deleting.
 * the `rclone mount` command never finishes so the job can still be run _in principle_ as type `service`.
 But the docker start will fail the second time (at restart) because the volume folder has already been created.

   ```bash